-- Improper use may result in fire or explosion. - Maintain required clearances to combustibles.
+• Improper use may result in fire or

+explosion.

+Maintain required clearances to combustibles.

-Minimum clearances between the water heater and combustible construction are 0 inch at the sides and rear, 4" (102 mm) at the front, and 6" (153 mm) from the vent pipe.
-Clearance from the top of the jacket is 12" (305 mm) on most models.
+Minimum clearances between the water heater and combustible construction are 0 inch at the sides and rear, 4 inches (102 mm) at the front, and 6 inches (153 mm) from the vent pipe.
+Clearance from the top of the jacket is 12 inches (305 mm) on most models.

+from the top of the jacket is 12 inches (305 mm) on most models.
 Note that a lesser dimension may be allowed on some models, refer to the label attached adjacent to the gas control valve on the water heater, see Figure 3.